netdata/netdata/docs/security-and-privacy-design/README.md

 and performance metrics.
 This data is used to understand how the software is being used and to identify areas for improvement.

-The purpose of collecting these statistics and telemetry data is to guide the development of the open-source agent, focusing on areas that are most beneficial to users.
+The purpose of collecting these statistics and telemetry data is to guide the development of the open-source Agent, focusing on areas that are most beneficial to users.

-Users have the option to opt out of this data collection during the installation of the agent, or at any time by removing a specific file from their system.
+Users have the option to opt out of this data collection during the installation of the Agent, or at any time by removing a specific file from their system.

 Netdata retains this data indefinitely in order to track changes and trends within the community over time.